Bay State Skye

 Come along on a lobster boat to pull a few traps, just as Jimmy and Murph did every day in Bay State Skye.
 Then take a short drive to Rockport’s famous Bearskin Neck to watch lobsters prepared for eating in the rough at Roy Moore’s Lobster Company, which is very similar to the Loster Hut in our story.

-The Cutting Line at a Local Seafood Processor
+The Cutting Line at Steve Connolly Seafood Company

 Watch a skilled fish cutter fillet a flounder at a local Gloucester seafood processing plant.
 This is a good look at a cutting line, as was described in Bay State Skye.